searene/Anki-Addons/README.md

 To choose which attribute you need to remove, edit the `purgeAttributes.py` file from menu `Tools --> Add-ons --> PurgeAttributes --> Edit`, and modify the variable `REMOVE_ATTRIBUTES` at will.

-## GoldenDictMedia
+## 3. GoldenDictMedia

 ### Introduction

 The addon is used to import audios and images from `goldendict` directly when copying and pasting from it.
-For example, for the following text:
+For example, for the following one:

 ![goldendict](http://i.imgur.com/0Vu6v4N.png)

-if you copy the definitions directly into anki, you will find that the pronounciations and pictures will not be recognized by Anki.
+If you copy the definitions directly into anki, you will find that the pronounciations and pictures will not be recognized by Anki.
 This is because the paths of those audios and images are not set correctly.
 Usually it's started with "gdau://".
 Copy the entire definition in it, and paste it in Anki, then hit `Ctrl + Shift + X` to Edit HTML, find the part containing "gdau://", mine's are like this

 ```html
 ...<a href="gdau://e73293ef041cad84654c62963f7b6bb7/ame_apple1.wav">...